Cancer Biostatistics Training Program

 The primary biostatistical training facility will be the Department of Biostatistics in the School of Public Health at the University of Michigan.
 The department is top ranked in the United States, with many internationally regarded faculty and a vibrant research and teaching program.
 It is one of six departments in an outstanding School of Public Health, with close links to the Statistics Department and the Bioinformatics Program at the University of Michigan.
 It is located in close proximity to the University of Michigan Medical Center and the Rogel Cancer Center.

 The Department of Biostatistics is a leader in the development and application of statistical methods in the biomedical sciences.
-It is an expanding department with over 40 faculty and more than 180 graduate students.
-The faculty includes leading researchers in the areas of survival analysis, missing data, longitudinal and correlated data analysis and statistical genetics.
+It is an expanding department with over 45 faculty and more than 250 graduate students.
+The faculty includes leading researchers in the areas of survival analysis, missing data, longitudinal and correlated data analysis, causal inference, and statistical genetics/genomics.
 It has extensive collaboration with The University of Michigan Medical Center in many areas, including cancer, diabetes, kidney disease, imaging, genomics and Alzheimer’s.